Find Affordable College Courses

 Decorah, IA

 Our 2023 rankings named Luther College the best school in Iowa for music students working on their bachelor’s degree.
-Luther is a small private not-for-profit school located in the town of Decorah.
+Luther is a small private not-for-profit school located in the remote town of Decorah.

 Full Music at Luther College Report